romestylez/BlackSharkLib.swift/readme.md

 Other devces may work, but are not supported. if you want a device supported, please feel free to create a issue and i may look into adding support.
 Priority for adding new supported devices are based of amount of requests and donations.

+Confirmed not supported devices:
+- Black Shark MagCooler 5 Pro - Uses different protocol apparently.
+Device is bought and implementation is around the corner.

 # Installation
 In Xcode under Project and Package Dependencies add a new pagage and enter the following inthe Search-field:
 ```